DEGREES

 Elizabeth Klein

-Associate Professor of Theology (Ph.D., Notre Dame)
+Associate Professor of Theology (Ph.D., University of Notre Dame)

 Elizabeth Klein’s formidable knowledge of the Bible has its roots in her childhood participation in Bible Quiz competitions.
 Her academic studies have focused on Patristic theology, and she regularly teaches courses on Augustine that examine his use of Scripture in his preaching, teaching, and works of controversy.
-She is the author of Augustine’s Theology of Angels (Cambridge University Press, 2018) and God: What Every Catholic Should Know (Ignatius Press; Augustine Institute, 2019).
+She is the author of Augustine’s Theology of Angels (Cambridge University Press, 2018), God: What Every Catholic Should Know (Ignatius Press; Augustine Institute, 2019), and Angels & Saints: Who They Are and Why They Matter (University of Notre Dame, 2023).

-Distinguished Research Professor of Sacred Scripture (Ph.D., Notre Dame)
+Assistant Professor of Theology (Ph.D., University of Notre Dame)

 Additional Degrees and Concentrations